settlemint/docs/docs/using-platform/15_dev-tools/0_code-studio/1_smart-contract-sets/4_deploying-a-contract.md

 # Deploying a smart contract

-There are two main ways to deploy smart contracts in the Smart Contract Set: you can either use the Task Manager or run the commands manually in the terminal.

-You can deploy your contracts to a local anvil node (for testing purposes) or to a network you have created in the platform.
+You can deploy your contracts to a network in the platform or a hardhat network running locally in the IDE.

 The typical folder structure of SettleMint's smart contract set will include: